JinwooOh/minimax_game_playing/README.md

 Skeleton codes were provided

-The assinment was creating AI that should beat the simple game AI by using minimax algorithm.
+The assinment was creating AI that should beat simple game AI by using minimax algorithm.